Wings (Ringo Starr song)

-"Wings" is a song by Ringo Starr, originally recorded for and released as a single from the album Ringo the 4th.
+"Wings" is a song by English musician Ringo Starr, originally recorded for and released as a single from the album Ringo the 4th.
 It was co-written with Vini Poncia in 1977.
 Starr later re-recorded it, produced by Starr and Bruce Sugar, and released it as a single from his 2012 studio album, Ringo 2012.

 Recording

 Starr on the 2012 re-recording of "Wings" was for Ringo 2012:

 "This is a song I first recorded on Ringo the 4th back when an album meant vinyl.
 These are different days, and it's one of those songs I always wanted to revisit.
 I wrote 'Wings' with Vinnie Poncia in New York, and he doesn't know I've done this yet.
 I'm going to surprise Vinnie and send it to him...For the last two years, I've been listening to a lot of reggae, so this album has a reggae feel to it.
 What can I tell you?
 I'm a product of my environment.
 I always loved the sentiment of this song, and I'm glad we finally got it right."